Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: Future work

 \section{Future work}

-Our current implementation demonstrates the feasibility of our approach, but presents some opportunities for improvement.
+Our current implementation demonstrates the feasibility of our approach, but presents several opportunities for improvement.
 For one thing, our approach can only be as good as \emocam{} is precise.
 Currently however, \emocam{} considers all detected objects whose confidence exceeds a given threshold (we use the default YOLOv8 value of 0.25), but does not take this confidence into account to compute object scores.
 Doing so might prove worthwhile.

 The biggest drawback of our approach is the use of bounding boxes.
-Many classes naturally overlap (see \figref{fig:heatmap_bb_overlap}), e.g., the bounding box for a car might very well also contain the bounding box for its human driver.
-Although we have argued in \S\ref{ss:exp_corr_obj_cats} that there appears not to be a straightforward relationship between the overlap between classes and correlations with human data, contamination can not be excluded.
-A solution would be to use the segmentation approach mentioned in \S\ref{ss:emocam}, but then the limited set of the most popular segmentation models becomes an issue.
-Common models trained on the COCO dataset detect only 80 classes, the granularity and breadth of which leave to be desired for applications such as ours.
-Nevertheless, as a first step in this direction, a combination of both an object detection network (e.g., YOLOv8 + Open Images) and a segmentation network (e.g., YOLOv11 + COCO) could be envisaged.
+Although we have argued in \cref{ss:exp_corr_obj_cats} that a straightforward relationship between class overlap and correlations with human data is absent, contamination can not be excluded.
+A solution would be to use a segmentation approach, but then the limited classes of the most popular segmentation models become an issue.
+Still, as a first step in this direction, a combination of both an object detection network (e.g., YOLOv8 + Open Images) and a segmentation network (e.g., YOLOv11 + COCO) could be envisaged.

-On the application side, \name{} provides a tool to alter CNNs in an explainable, predictable and controlled way to steer correspondence with human behavior in a specific direction.
-Although our current analysis limits itself to disabling single filters at a time, we wish to explore the effect of disabling multiple filters concurrently, as well as investigate closer the different object class sensitivities of the different architectures.
-We also plan to expand our analysis to Visual Transformer architectures.